ZeiadSamir/Image-Processing-NodeJS/README.md

 ![Screenshot 2022-07-05 083426](https://user-images.githubusercontent.com/59052288/177264831-ba3301c3-ac9e-44f7-9674-f28d54014554.jpg)

-In the screenshots above, you can see the difference can the resizing feature.
+In the screenshots above, you can see the difference in the resizing feature.

 ### Caching